octol/vim-cpp-enhanced-highlight/README.md

-Additional Vim syntax highlighting for C++
+vim.cpp - additional vim c++ syntax highlighting
 ------------------------------------------

 This file contains additional syntax highlighting that I use for my C++11